-Sleeping in large dormitories with bunk beds, with few restrooms (proportionally 10 – 12 children per restroom) puts insult to injury.
-The living space is rented and thus adding and improving buildings is currently not a possibility.
+Sleeping in large dormitories with bunk beds, with few restrooms (proportionally 10 – 12 children per restroom) is the main factor leading to a domino effect when it comes to several transmittable diseases such as red-eye (conjunctivitis), common cold, and flu.
 These issues need to be either medically treated imminently or ideally prevented.
-The idea of this project is to address such issues.
+The idea of this project is to address both.

 - Medical Records

 In Cambodia, there are no actual medical records.
 Children at the residential centre, at times do not even have birth certificates let alone medical records or health updates.
 Most times medical history is taken directly from the child and rely solely on the child’s memory.

 We decided to take the matter into our hands.
 Each child and staff at the centre underwent a medical check-up and notes taken were filed.
 Any blood test, vaccination or history of disease of the child residing at the centre was listed.
 The record was set up by a Reaching Cambodia volunteer and the idea is to repeat the drill every 6 months.
 Frequent medical updates have been possible through medical volunteers travelling to Cambodia with Reaching Cambodia.

 Children and staff were provided with routine blood tests as well as screening for HIV and Hepatitis in 2018.
 Such blood tests cost $50.00 per person.
 Nowadays, new children enrolled at the Residential Centre undergo the same medical routine tests so that medical records can be set up.

 Both Reaching Cambodia and SFODA holds confidentially the medical records of all children and staff.